datsoftlyngby/soft2019fall-si/docs/Sessions/Week40/Assignments/README.md

 - human task, and
 - automated service.

-Upload to Peergrade either or both the XML file or/and the graphical model.
+Upload the graphical model, its XML file, and any other relevant deployment component.